Healthy, creative and homemade Lebanese cuisine on plates and sandwiches

 This article is part of the LIBSHOP white paper: the Mediterranean diet for iron health, the summary of which you will find here.

-We were often told that we had to eat 5 fruits and vegetables a day.
-If this method is intended to encourage us to turn more to products from agriculture and not to processed products, poor quality protein or even hydrogenated fats (chips, pastries, sandwich breads, fried…), then it seems commendable in order to tend towards a healthy lifestyle.
+We have often been told that we should eat 5 fruits and vegetables a day.
+If this method is intended to encourage us to turn more towards products from agriculture and not towards processed products, then it seems commendable in order to tend towards a healthy lifestyle.

-But once this step has been taken, we often tend to acclimatize to the same products, in more or less healthy quantities.
-We sometimes take the opportunity to consume high amounts of certain fructose-rich fruits daily, morning and evening, rather than green vegetables, root vegetables or legumes, for example, which have less impact on blood sugar.
+But once this stage is reached, we often tend to acclimatize ourselves to the same products, in more or less healthy quantities.
+We sometimes take advantage of this to consume high quantities of certain fruits rich in fructose every day, morning and evening, rather than favoring green vegetables, root vegetables or legumes for example, which have less impact on blood sugar levels.

-In the same way, when we think of fruits and vegetables, we don't necessarily think of "vegetables" in their entirety, and even less of spices, herbs and other condiments that are often shunned, out of ignorance or laziness.
-Spices that are commonly found in Mediterranean cuisine, the one we are defending here and which is among the most effective cuisines for health and for the line, but also in Indian and Asian cuisines, most of which derive from elsewhere their origin.
+In the same way, when we think of fruits and vegetables, we don't necessarily think of "plants" in their entirety, which nevertheless include spices, herbs and other condiments that are often shunned, either through ignorance or laziness.
+Spices that are commonly found in Mediterranean cuisine, the one we are defending here and which is among the most effective cuisines for health and for the figure, but also in Indian and Asian cuisines, where Mediterranean cuisine actually originates from.

-Gold, these spices are a nutritional treasure which, consumed in a holistic logic, that is to say with other plants, can bring a lot of invaluable benefits for health, and for the line.
-Not only because they contain micronutrients with beneficial properties, but also because as you get used to consuming them, you gradually move away from processed flavor enhancers which can be bad for your figure and your health.
+Gold, These spices are a nutritional treasure.
+When consumed in a holistic way, that is to say with other plants, they are likely to provide a bundle of invaluable health benefits.
+Not only because they contain micronutrients with beneficial properties, but also because by getting used to consuming them, we gradually move away from processed flavor enhancers that can be bad for our figure and our health.

 Note: to simplify, we will consider here that the spice is a plant that seasons the dishes, that the herb comes to flavor a dish, and that the condiment enhances it via a strong flavor.
 Here, we will first look at spices, and more specifically the best of them, but we can look at herbs and condiments in another article.